PaNOSC-ViNYL/ase/doc/ase/surface.rst

 >>> print atoms.get_tags()
 [3 3 3 3 2 2 2 2 1 1 1 1 0]

-This can be useful for setting up :mod:`constraints` (see :ref:`diffusion_tutorial`).
+This can be useful for setting up :mod:`ase.constraints` (see :ref:`diffusion_tutorial`).